clirdlf/ndsa.org/guidelines.md

 permalink: /guidelines/
 ---

-*This is a preliminary document, prepared by the NDSA Coordinating Committee.
-We welcome your feedback!*

 ## NDSA Community Guidelines

 We need everyone’s help to keep NDSA a friendly and creative community where people with different backgrounds and interests feel welcome.